 A self-confessed Anglophile due to her years in London, Lyn’s other interests include travel, history, singing with USC/A’s Masterworks Chorale, her Lhasa Apso girl, gardening, and her new home in Aiken.
 Sewing and needlework have also been lifelong interests.

-Judy Strogonoff started working at Covenant in June of 2002.
+Judy Strogonoff has been serving Covenant since June of 2002.
 She loves working with and for the wonderful members and staff at Covenant.
-She graduated from Augusta Technical College and earned a Diploma in Secretarial Science in 1996.
+She attended Augusta Technical College and earned a Diploma in Secretarial Science in 1996.

 Judy lives in Grovetown with her husband, Don.
-They have two adult children—Alexandria, who is married and currently lives in Nevada, and Daniel, who lives in Augusta.
-She and her husband love and spoil their two pets, Faith (a Doberman), Hope (an Australian Shepherd).
-Judy’s other interests are: spending time with family, reading, and traveling whenever possible.
+They have two adult children—Alexandria, who currently lives overseas with her husband, Cristian; and Daniel, who lives in Augusta with his wife, Michelle.
+Judy and Don enjoy spoiling their granddaughter, Klarisa and their two dogs.
+Judy’s other interests are spending time with family, reading, and traveling whenever possible.